pravega/video-samples/README.md

 ![grid-sample](images/grid-sample.png)

-### Running the Examples in Nautilus
+### Running the Examples in SDP

-1. You must make the Maven repo in Nautilus available to your development workstation.
+1. You must make the Maven repo in SDP available to your development workstation.
 ```
 kubectl port-forward service/repo 9092:80 --namespace examples &
 ```